kernl-sdk/kernl/packages/cli/README.md

 # @kernl-sdk/cli

-CLI for scaffolding and managing Kernl applications.
+CLI for scaffolding and managing kernl applications.

 ## Installation